Oakland University and Meadow Brook Hall

 In fact, the chair of the commission, architect J. Robert Swanson, was known to have contacted the Wilsons and asked that they donate part of their 1,400-acre estate to the University of Michigan for such a purpose.

 The Wilsons were somewhat interested.
 However, Mrs. Wilson, who was active in civic affairs and had been Lt.
-Governor for a brief period, had served for six years on the State Board of Agriculture, the governing body of Michigan State University, and she was an admirer of MSU’s President, John Hannah.
+Governor for a brief period, had served for six years on the State Board of Agriculture, the governing body of Michigan State University, and she was a longtime friend and admirer of MSU’s President, John Hannah.

-Mrs. Wilson asked President Hannah if he would be interested in MSU having an affiliation with such a college in Oakland County.
-He quickly said ‘yes.’
+Mrs. Wilson asked President Hannah if he would be interested in establishing a branch campus of MSU on the Meadow Brook property.
+He quickly said “Yes!”
 Several weeks later, MSU Vice President Varner visited the Wilsons to further the discussion, and was in his words “awestruck” by the Meadow Brook estate.

 On December 26, John Hannah and Woody Varner traveled together to Avon Township to call on the Wilsons at their Meadow Brook home to finalize the gift.
 In the car ride from East Lansing, the two men decided that, in addition to the land, they needed money for the initial college buildings and that they had better ask for that, too . . .
 They decided on a figure of $2 million.